Student Support Services

 It is our belief that children learn best when they feel safe, nurtured, and happy.
 Our counselors and teachers work together closely to create and perpetuate an environment in which our students will thrive.

 Meet the Student Support Services Team

 Director of Support Services

-Debra Will has been teaching at FCS since 1995, first as a classroom teacher, and now as the LS Reading Specialist.
+Debra Will has been teaching at Friends' Central since 1995, first as a classroom teacher and now as the LS Reading Specialist.
 She is a graduate of Earlham College with a master's degree in early childhood and elementary education, and she has a reading certification.
 She currently serves as the co-clerk of the LS Diversity Committee and is a member of the LS Religious Life Committee.
-Deb also participates in the Quaker Self-Study Oversight Committee here at FCS.
+Deb also participates in the Quaker Self-Study Oversight Committee at Friends' Central.
 She is married to FCS teacher Dave Thomas, and their three children attended Friends' Central.
 She is actively involved in her Friends Meeting and enjoys reading and sewing.

 Lower School Nurse